-1.3 Significant accounting estimates and judgements
+1.3 Material accounting estimates and judgements

-The following accounting assumptions or estimates have been identified that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period.
+The following accounting assumptions or estimates have been identified that have the most significant effect on the amounts recognised in the financial statements.

 The Committee evaluates estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within ALAEA.